Why Cost-Per-Lead Is the Wrong Metric for Lending Growth

 The Four LTV Cohort Profiles the AI Identifies

-The channel matrix reveals something that CPL analysis never would: the Tier 2 DSA channel has a nominal LTV/CAC of 46.7x — which looks excellent — but a 6.1% default rate that is more than 2x the digital self-serve channel.
-The risk-adjusted LTV per ₹1 of CAC is materially lower than the nominal ratio suggests.
+The channel matrix reveals something that CPL analysis never would: the secondary-market referral partner channel has a nominal LTV/CAC of 46.7x — which looks excellent — but a 6.1% default rate that is more than 2x the digital self-serve channel.
+The risk-adjusted LTV per $1 of CAC is materially lower than the nominal ratio suggests.
 The Growth Officer AI identifies four distinct borrower cohort profiles across channels and scores each on the metric that actually matters for sustainable growth.

 The Growth Strategy That Feels Conservative Is the One That Is Actually Reckless

-Scaling the Tier 2 DSA channel because it delivers cheap leads is growth that destroys value — the 6.1% default rate creates provision costs and NPA exposure that exceed the margin on every loan originated.
-The Growth Officer AI makes this visible before the volume decision is made, not when the NPA starts appearing 12 months later.
+Scaling the secondary-market referral partner channel because it delivers cheap leads is growth that destroys value — the 6.1% default rate creates provision costs and NPL / charge-off exposure that exceed the margin on every loan originated.
+The Growth Officer AI makes this visible before the volume decision is made, not when the NPL / charge-off starts appearing 12 months later.
 Identifying the most profitable channels is not a marketing question — it is a balance sheet question.
 The Growth AI answers it from the balance sheet back.